-If the Chinese people can receive the words of truth with their hearts, how would China change and how would the world change?
+If the Chinese people could receive the words of truth with their hearts, how would China change, and how would the world change?

 In recent decades, China has experienced tremendous economic growth and is often dubbed the “world’s factory.”
 Yet, it is a country with many non-believers.
 While many may have heard about Jesus as the founder of Christianity, that’s the extent of their knowledge of God.
 As a fellowship that started in China, Young Disciples has the mission to see the evangelization of the Chinese, but also people of all ethnic backgrounds worldwide.

 In 1996, the fellowship started from a small bible-study group at a Chinese university.
 As the bible-study groups grew in number, the bible-study students participated in scattering the seeds of the Gospel.
 For example, they invited other students who were seeking to find out the meaning and purpose of their lives to studying the Bible.
 As a result, the campus fellowship spread quickly throughout the provinces of China.

 With many new chapters established and many choosing to put their faith in Jesus Christ, the leadership of Young Disciples decided to expand internationally.
 As a result, students in China and outside of China were introduced to the Gospel, and many of them decided to live their lives as disciples of Christ and as Kingdom-builders.
 With the formation of many chapters internationally, the fellowship officially incorporated Young Disciples International in 2002.